9 best online car-buying sites for used cars

 What is the best used car to buy?

 When looking at the best used car to buy, long-term dependability will be a top priority.
-To help you narrow down your options based on reliability, you can compare models from the following list of award winners from the J.D.
+To help you narrow down your options based on reliability, compare models from the following list of award winners from the J.D.
 Power 2023 Dependability ratings.
 These vehicles all had the fewest number of owner-reported problems after three years of ownership:

 • 2020 BMW X2